PI-Portal/pi_portal/markdown/INSTALLATION.md

      --restart unless-stopped \
      --device [your_gpio_device_name] \
      --device [your_webcam_device_name] \
+     -e TZ=[your_timezone_identifier] \
      -v ${PWD}/[your_config_file.json]:/config.json \
      ghcr.io/pi-portal/pi-portal:latest
    ```

-5. Log into Slack and start interacting with your camera and sensors.
+6. Log into Slack and start interacting with your camera and sensors.

 **Important Note**:
 - Any user who is a member of the `docker` group will have full access to the container!